 The depreciation/rental costs must be reflected in the accounting system in a consistent and verifiable way.

 An important exception to this is if the durable equipment was bought using ECHO Funding.
 In cases where ECHO has already covered or contributed to the purchase cost of a piece of durable equipment the related depreciation or rental costs can never be charged to a future ECHO funded Action - to do so would be contrary to normal financial safeguards and would constitute double funding.

 In cases where it is not possible to charge rent/depreciation to an ECHO funded Action it may still possible to charge the maintenance and running costs of that durable equipment to the Action's budget.

-It is possible to charge a depreciation rate related to the local office building.
-This is different from a mortgage loan, which is not eligible under the General Conditions.
+It's possible to charge a depreciation rate related to the local office building.
+This is different from a mortgage loan, which is not eligible under the MGA.

-The assessment of the residual economic value will be done at the end of the eligibility period of the Action, when the partner will have to decide on the end use of the equipment fully charged to the Action.
-To calculate this value, the partner has to simulate the depreciation costs of the equipment as if it was proposed for a depreciation from the date of its purchase until the end of the eligibility period of the Action.
+The assessment of the residual economic value will be done at the end of the Action, when the partner will have to decide on the end use of the equipment fully charged to the Action.
+To calculate this value, the partner has to simulate the depreciation costs of the equipment as if it was proposed for a depreciation from the date of its purchase until the end of the Action.
 This remains the same even if the equipment was used by an Implementing Partner .